 Tribute Senior Living strives to offer residents a wide range of equipment, classes, and physical activities to improve their life, wellness, and happiness.
 And most of all—our team makes it fun!
 We offer many physical wellness amenities, including:

 Customized Fitness Plans and Equipment: We design a customized fitness program for each resident to maximize individual results and encourage regular exercise.
 We also offer different strength training and wellness solutions from HUR and the Biodex Balance System.

 Exercise Classes: We have many fitness classes available throughout the week.
-Some of our most popular classes include chair yoga, tai chi, chair boxing, and drumba.
+Our most popular classes include chair yoga, tai chi, and chair boxing.
 Contact us for our fitness calendar.

 Ageility Therapy: We have an onsite therapy department that offers occupational, physical, and speech therapy through our partnership with Ageility Physical Therapy Solutions.
 Our fitness and therapy programs are intertwined so that our residents receive cohesive support for their unique needs.

 Tribute Fit Program: We incorporate various programs for our residents, including those with dementia, such as our newest walking program.
 While walking is a great way to exercise, it also positively impacts brain health, such as mood and cognitive functions.